wpfred/better-pricing-wc-paid-listings/readme.txt

 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-Boost your sales by building a custom pricing page and skip the not so pretty "Choose a Package" screen provided by WC Paid Listings.
+Boost your sales by building a custom pricing page and skip the limited "Choose a Package" screen provided by WC Paid Listings.

 == Description ==